loculus-project/loculus/preprocessing/dummy/README.md

 Note that a real-world implementation needs to validate the data.

 This is also supposed to be used for local testing.
-It can be used to prepare sequences to a desired state, e.g. with processing errors or warnings.
+It can be used to prepare sequence entries to a desired state, e.g. with processing errors or warnings.

 ## Setup